 Three-week session: four-credit courses meet four days per week for three hours a day on campus only.

-Our hybrid courses combine online and on-campus study.
+Some online courses combine online and on-campus study.
 You take the majority of the course online via video or web conference, and you attend one mandatory intensive weekend class on campus.
 Information about the online format and dates of the intensive weekend class are outlined in specific course descriptions.
+See the technical requirements for video courses.

 Searching for courses by preferred format